mihai2014/autosearch/README.md

-# autosearch
-Javascript autosearch library for html input type text Init autosearch function in html file executing function initAutosearch().
+This is a js library to generate autosearch function to a input element.
+It needs minor modifications in order to adapt request to a server.
+This example works reading a local file (see serverSimulation() function in autosearch.js) List of suggestions is case insensitive.